TITLE 8 SOCIAL SERVICES

 (4) Funding for the LIHEAP and ECIAP programs is from the LIHEAA block grant.

-G. Child support services
+G. Child support services:

-(1) Every specified parent/relative caretaker who applies for or receives NMW from HSD is required, as a condition of eligibility, to make an assignment of support rights to the state and to cooperate with the state, if necessary, in establishing paternity and securing support.
+(1) Every specified parent/relative caretaker who applies for or receives NMW from HCA is required, as a condition of eligibility, to make an assignment of support rights to the state and to cooperate with the state, if necessary, in establishing paternity and securing support.

 (2) Exception: The cooperation requirement is not applied in cases where it would not be in the best interests of the child to cooperate.